python/mypy/docs/source/config_file.rst

     3. ``~/.mypy.ini``

-The :option:`--config-file <mypy --config-file>` command-line flag has the highest precedence and must be point towards a valid configuration file;
+The :option:`--config-file <mypy --config-file>` command-line flag has the highest precedence and must point towards a valid configuration file;
 otherwise mypy will report an error and exit.
 Without the command line option, mypy will look for configuration files in the precedence order above.